tmastny/leadr/README.md

 `board` creates a personal leaderboard for your project that ranks and sorts your model based on the model's metric.
 The leaderboard tibble has all the information needed to successfully recreate and document any model.

-`leadr::board` allow modifies the project directory:
+`leadr::board` also modifies the project directory:

     .
     ├── iris.Rproj